-You can choose from one of two tracks in this 42- to 48-credit graduate program:
+You can choose from one of two concentrations in this 42- to 48-credit graduate program:

-This 48-credit track offers you the option to pursue one of two optional specializations or to complete a standard counseling psychology curriculum.
+This 48-credit concentration offers you the option to pursue one of two optional specializations or to complete a standard counseling psychology curriculum.
 Any of the three options can be completed in two years (including summers) of full-time study, though about half of our students attend part-time.

 The Science Specialization is designed for students who aspire to careers in research and/or those who want to pursue a Ph.D. in counseling or clinical psychology.
 The Practitioner Specialization is geared toward students who want to obtain licensure and work as professional counselors.

 In any of the three options, you'll explore:

 In the Science Specialization, you'll focus on the scientific foundations of psychology and can choose to complete a thesis in an area of interest.

 The Practitioner Specialization offers coursework required for state licensure as a professional counselor and for the National Certified Counselor credential.
 This includes the eight content areas tested in the National Counselor Exam, which many states require for licensure.
 While in this program, you'll also begin accumulating the hours of supervised psychotherapy experience required for state licensure.

 This specialization is ideally paired with UB's post-master's Certificate in Professional Counseling Studies, which allows you to build upon your M.S. degree to complete the 60 credits of graduate study necessary to practice independently as a licensed clinical professional counselor in Maryland and for similar licensure throughout the United States.

 Our students have a nearly perfect (99 percent) first-time pass record on the National Counselor Exam.

 In this 42-credit concentration, you'll focus on preparing yourself to facilitate effective leadership within organizations and to help those same organizations hire, train and motivate employees.